Your cat is probably like a child to you, and, like any loving pet parent, you want to do everything you can to keep them healthy and safe.

 4. Avoid Milk

 Sure, you may have heard that cats absolutely love milk.
-But their stomachs aren’t well-adjusted to it.
+But their stomachs aren’t well-adjusted to cow’s milk.

 Many cats are lactose intolerant and can get severe diarrhea if they drink milk.